What does “supports for work” mean?

 People

-• Help you assess your strengths, interests and limitations.
+- Help you assess your strengths, interests and limitations.

-• Help you to determine what type of work or work setting would be a match for you.
+- Help you to determine what type of work or work setting would be a match for you.

-• Help decide if education or training is needed to reach the intended goal.
+- Share if education or training is needed to reach the intended goal.

-• Help determine what, if any, impact wages will have on their benefits and what to do about benefits.
+- Help determine what, if any, impact wages will have on their benefits and what to do about benefits.

-• Help you maintain wellness, stay healthy while working.
-(Dixon, et al., 2001)
+- Support you to maintain wellness and stay healthy while working (Dixon, et al., 2001).

-• Match you to jobs in the community.
+- Match you to jobs in the community.

-• Help you to gather specific job-related resources such as uniforms, bus passes, or car repairs.
+- Help you to gather specific job-related resources such as uniforms, bus passes, or car repairs.

-• Teach the person skills and help find resources to maintain employment and manage money.
+- Teach the person skills and help find resources to maintain employment and manage money.

-• Help in determining what resources are available and accessible to pursue your goal.
-(Mental Health America)
+- Help in determining what resources are available and accessible to pursue your goal (Mental Health America).

 “People supports” might also be people at work if you’re already working, such as coworkers or a supervisor.
-People supports can include people outside of work who support you as you consider, choose, get, and keep work.
+People supports can similarly include people outside of work who support you as you consider, choose, get, and keep work.

 We can think of the kinds of support provided by people in two ways: